5 amazing homestay destinations in India

 Website: www.homestay360.com

-If you want to experience homestay right in the capital New Delhi, Nina Kochhar's Homestay is the ideal place.
-Here you can easily explore a capital that is a harmonious blend of modernity and antiquity, between Old Delhi and New Delhi.
+If you want to experience homestay accommodation right in the capital city of New Delhi, Nina Kochhar's Homestay is the ideal place.
+Here, you can easily explore a capital city that harmoniously blends modernity and antiquity, bridging Old Delhi and New Delhi.

-Nina Kochhar's Homestay is decorated with many bright colors, has many spaces with airy, green views.
-On the rooftop there is also a garden with arches with many kinds of flowers and vines, very suitable for tea drinking in the early morning and evening.
-The owner of this homestay is Ms. Nina Kochhar, who has worked in a large hotel group for over 20 years and has traveled to many places around the world.
-She knows Delhi and other cities in India very well, can guide guests to the best places to eat, stay as well as cultural and artistic activities to participate in.
+Nina Kochhar's Homestay is decorated in vibrant colors and offers spacious areas with refreshing, green views.
+The rooftop features a vaulted garden with various flowers and vines, perfect for morning and evening tea time.
+The owner, Nina Kochhar, has worked for a large hotel group for over 20 years and has traveled extensively around the world.
+She is very familiar with Delhi and other Indian cities and can guide guests to the best places to eat and stay, as well as cultural and artistic activities to participate in.

-Delhi is not a state but a federal territory of India (India has 28 states and 7 union territories), consisting of 9 districts, including New Delhi.
-Dehli is the ancient part (Old Delhi) and New Delhi is the modern part, there is no clear boundary between the two parts but you can feel the interweaving and interweaving between the two parts of this territory.
+Delhi is not a state but a federal territory of India (India has 28 states and 7 federal territories), comprising 9 districts, including New Delhi.
+Delhi is the old part (Old Delhi) while New Delhi is the modern part; there is no clear boundary between the two, but you can feel the intermingling and blending of the two parts of this territory.

 >>> Contact: